shreystechtips/pythonbytes/projects/sudoku/README.md

 To get started on this we use a strategy called *recursion*.
 You may want to say to yourself 'I need to understand recursion' before going further.
 That way when you run into recursion you will be prepared for the awesomeness.
+Also you can look up recursion in the dictionary:

+> recursion (noun): See *recursion*

 Incidentally there are a number of styles of puzzle similar to Sudoku; such as Shikaku and Nurikabe.
 If you create a Sudoku solver you have the opportunity to go further into these other games.
-You are also welcome to read about NP-complete computational tasks.

 ### Details

+We proceed in three parts here.
+First we refer you to the notes on *recursion* to be found on the knight's tour project page.

-We proceed in two parts.
-First we describe all the logic for thinking about and solving Sudoku puzzles.
+describe all the logic for thinking about and solving Sudoku puzzles.
 This sets us up to adopt a computer programmer's frame of mind.
 In the second part we break the programming task for a Sudoku solver into small steps that set up the path to a solution.